 I am slowly getting my house decked for the holidays.
+Starting with my Christmas mantel decor.
 I am keeping the decorations simple – I like simple, but elegant and a bit old-fashioned – it gives the house a bit more of a nostalgic feel and that to me is one of the most important parts of the holidays – the memories and traditions of a family at Christmastime.

 For my Christmas mantel decor for my dining room, I decided to use turquoise as the color this year so the room flows better into the kitchen where I recently added the color in the way of banquette pillows.
 I updated my traveling chalkboard and layered a vintage frame I found at a yard sale and a wreath in front of it.
 I also placed a collection of glass tree candy jars along the mantel.
 Oh! and I can’t forget – lots of glitter.